Description

 Which means for our asset as example:

-• The maximum DrawDown over 5 years of iShares MSCI South Korea ETF is -49.7 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -49.7 days in the last 5 years of iShares MSCI South Korea ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

-• During the last 3 years, the maximum reduction from previous high is -27.4 days, which is smaller, thus worse than the value of -18.8 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -27.4 days, which is lower, thus worse than the value of -18.8 days from the benchmark.

 MaxDuration: